Its728Rishi/SmartContract/README.md

-VoterIDSystem
+## VoterIDSystem

-Overview
+# Overview

-.The VoterIDSystem is a smart contract written in Solidity for Ethereum blockchain.
+The VoterIDSystem is a smart contract written in Solidity for Ethereum blockchain.
 This contract manages a simple voter ID system where an admin can register, verify, update, and remove voters.
 The contract includes basic security features such as restricting certain functions to only the admin.

-Features
+# Features

-.Admin Control: Only the admin (the account that deployed the contract) can register, update, or remove voters.
+Admin Control: Only the admin (the account that deployed the contract) can register, update, or remove voters.

-.Voter Registration: The admin can register voters by providing a unique ID, name, and address.
+Voter Registration: The admin can register voters by providing a unique ID, name, and address.

-.Voter Verification: Anyone can verify if a voter is registered.
+Voter Verification: Anyone can verify if a voter is registered.

-.Voter Name Update: The admin can update the name of a registered voter.
+Voter Name Update: The admin can update the name of a registered voter.

-.Voter Removal: The admin can remove a registered voter from the system.
+Voter Removal: The admin can remove a registered voter from the system.

-Contract Structure
+## Contract Structure

-State Variables
+# State Variables

-.mapping(address => Voter) public voters: Maps each voter's address to their voter details.
+mapping(address => Voter) public voters: Maps each voter's address to their voter details.

-.uint256 public totalVoters: Keeps track of the total number of registered voters.
+uint256 public totalVoters: Keeps track of the total number of registered voters.

-.address public admin: Stores the address of the admin who deployed the contract.
+address public admin: Stores the address of the admin who deployed the contract.

-Structs
+# Structs

-.struct Voter: Represents a voter with an ID, name, and registration status.
+struct Voter: Represents a voter with an ID, name, and registration status.

-Modifiers
+# Modifiers

-.onlyAdmin(): Restricts function access to the admin only.
+onlyAdmin(): Restricts function access to the admin only.

-Events
+# Events

-.event VoterRegistered(address voterAddress, uint256 voterId, string name): Emitted when a voter is registered.
+event VoterRegistered(address voterAddress, uint256 voterId, string name): Emitted when a voter is registered.

-.event VoterVerified(address voterAddress, uint256 voterId): Emitted when a voter is verified.
+event VoterVerified(address voterAddress, uint256 voterId): Emitted when a voter is verified.

-Functions
+# Functions

-.constructor(): Initializes the contract and sets the deployer as the admin.
+constructor(): Initializes the contract and sets the deployer as the admin.

-.registerVoter(address _voterAddress, uint256 _voterId, string memory _name) public onlyAdmin: Registers a new voter.
+registerVoter(address _voterAddress, uint256 _voterId, string memory _name) public onlyAdmin: Registers a new voter.

-.verifyVoter(address _voterAddress) public view returns (bool): Verifies if a voter is registered.
+verifyVoter(address _voterAddress) public view returns (bool): Verifies if a voter is registered.

-.updateVoterName(address _voterAddress, string memory _newName) public onlyAdmin: Updates the name of a registered voter.
+updateVoterName(address _voterAddress, string memory _newName) public onlyAdmin: Updates the name of a registered voter.

-.removeVoter(address _voterAddress) public onlyAdmin: Removes a registered voter.
+removeVoter(address _voterAddress) public onlyAdmin: Removes a registered voter.

-Usage
+## Usage

-Deployment
+# Deployment

-.To deploy the contract, use a suitable Ethereum development environment like Remix or Truffle.
+To deploy the contract, use a suitable Ethereum development environment like Remix or Truffle.
 Ensure you have an Ethereum wallet with some test ETH for gas fees.

-Interacting with the Contract
+## Interacting with the Contract

-Register a Voter
+# Register a Voter

-.Call registerVoter(address _voterAddress, uint256 _voterId, string memory _name) with the voter's address, ID, and name.
+Call registerVoter(address _voterAddress, uint256 _voterId, string memory _name) with the voter's address, ID, and name.

-Verify a Voter
+# Verify a Voter

-.Call verifyVoter(address _voterAddress) with the voter's address.
+Call verifyVoter(address _voterAddress) with the voter's address.
 This will return true if the voter is registered.

-Update Voter Name
+# Update Voter Name

-.Call updateVoterName(address _voterAddress, string memory _newName) with the voter's address and the new name.
+Call updateVoterName(address _voterAddress, string memory _newName) with the voter's address and the new name.

-Remove a Voter
+# Remove a Voter

-.Call removeVoter(address _voterAddress) with the voter's address to remove them from the registry.
+Call removeVoter(address _voterAddress) with the voter's address to remove them from the registry.

 Example